Gary W. Cole, MD, FAAD

 - Effective treatments are available to help lighten or eliminate bothersome freckles.

 What are freckles?

 Freckles are flat, tanned circular spots that typically are the size of the head of a common nail.
-The spots are multiple and may develop randomly on the skin, especially after repeated exposure to sunlight.
+The spots are multiple and may develop on sun-exposed skin after repeated exposure to sunlight.
 These are particularly common in people of fair complexion on upper-body skin areas like the cheeks, nose, arms, and upper shoulders.
 They may appear on people as young as 1 or 2 years of age.